aariops/aariops.github.io/elements.md

     <p>For this project, I looked at lyrics by <b>236 female-only and female-led musical acts</b>.
 The list encompasses mostly solo artists, some girls bands and a few bands whose lead singers are women.</p>
     <p>I used <a href="https://docs.genius.com/" target="_blank">Genius's API</a> and <a href="https://github.com/johnwmillr/LyricsGenius" target="_blank">LyricsGenius Python client</a> to gather the lyrics.
 In an effort to reduce duplicates, I excluded edits, remixes, demos, bootlegs and live versions filtering them out of the data retrieved through the API.
 Since some of the songs were not properly tagged, I tried to minimize repeated lyrics with some manual labour (using string operations).</p>
     <p>My initial list of artists also included Céline Dion, Gloria Estefan and Shakira.
 After a few trials, I decided it was better to remove them, because the model was identifying French and Spanish lyrics as separate topics.
 This was good in the sense that was a proof that the model was recognizing text patterns, but bad for my goal. <b>Since language tags were not available, there was no easy way to drop non-English lyrics and so I decided to leave their records out of the sample</b>.
 In an effort to avoid having many songs in a language other than English, I also dropped three Spanish-sung albums: "Como Ama Una Mujer" and "Por Primera Vez" by Jennifer Lopez, and "Mi Reflejo" by Christina Aguilera.
 Despite my efforts, it is obvious that some songs in other languages sneaked through.</p>
     <p>Finally, I got rid of outliers.
-I dropped the 2% lyrics with the smallest word count as these were mostly interludes, and the 1% with the largest word count, as those were actually not songs (book excerpts, press conferences and even Beyoncé's <a href="https://genius.com/Beyonce-lemonade-film-script-annotated" target="_blank">"Lemonade" film script</a>).
-In the end, 29772 songs were analyzed with natural language processing. </p>
+I dropped the 2% lyrics with the smallest word count as these were mostly interludes, and the 1% with the largest word count, as those were actually not songs (book excerpts, press conferences and even Beyoncé's <a href="https://genius.com/Beyonce-lemonade-film-script-annotated" target="_blank">"Lemonade" film script</a>). <b>In the end, I analyzed 29772 songs with natural language processing.</b> </p>

 <h3>How many words does a song have?</h3>